insin/DOMBuilder/docs/htmlmode.rst

 1. Looks at the attributes of each element while generating HTML and determines if they contain any event handlers, storing a flag in the element if this is the case.
-2. Ensures the object has an ``id`` attribute if event handlers were found.
+2. Ensures the element has an ``id`` attribute if event handlers were found.
 If an ``id`` attribute was not provided, a unique id is generated and stored in the element for later use.

-This is the HTML which was generated from the above code, where you can see the generated id in place:
+This is the HTML which ewsulted from the above code, where you can see the generated ``id`` attribute in place:

 .. code-block:: html